Network policies & default-deny

 Per-consumer allowlists

-apiVersion: networking.k8s.io/v1kind: NetworkPolicymetadata: { name: payments-allow-web, namespace: payments }spec:podSelector:matchLabels: { app: payments-api }policyTypes: [Ingress]ingress:- from:- podSelector:matchLabels: { app: web } # same namespace- namespaceSelector:matchLabels: { team: storefront } # or from a whole trusted namespacepodSelector:matchLabels: { app: web }ports:- { protocol: TCP, port: 8080 }
+apiVersion: networking.k8s.io/v1kind: NetworkPolicymetadata: { name: payments-allow-web, namespace: payments }spec:podSelector:matchLabels: { app: payments-api } # this policy guards the API's inboundpolicyTypes: [Ingress]ingress:- from:- podSelector:matchLabels: { app: web } # web pods in THIS namespace- namespaceSelector:matchLabels: { team: storefront } # AND a whole trusted namespace...podSelector:matchLabels: { app: web } # ...but only its web podsports:- { protocol: TCP, port: 8080 }---# egress is a separate ledger: web must also be allowed OUT to payments-apiapiVersion: networking.k8s.io/v1kind: NetworkPolicymetadata: { name: web-allow-egress-payments, namespace: payments }spec:podSelector:matchLabels: { app: web }policyTypes: [Egress]egress:- to:- podSelector:matchLabels: { app: payments-api }ports:- { protocol: TCP, port: 8080 }